Information on SkyCiv’s file management and payment security processes

 Where is my credit card stored?

-SkyCiv uses third party merchants PayPal and Stripe to take payments.
+SkyCiv uses third-party merchant Stripe to take payments.
 These merchants are large companies whose entire business revolve around taking payments and ensuring credit card information remains safe.
 This is what they do best.
 SkyCiv will never store your credit card information, but rather passes this information directly (through the same SSL encryption that banks use) to the merchant.
+You can learn more about Stripe’s security and privacy on this page.

 Are my files safe?